 2. Recycle your Christmas tree when you are done with it

 There are many simple ways to recycle your Christmas tree, the key is to find the method that works best for you.
+Here are some ideas:

-You can turn your tree into a bird feeder.
+- Turn your tree into a bird feeder.

-You can add your tree to your compost pile, if you have one.
+- Add your tree to your compost pile, if you have one.

-You can donate your tree to your community to use for soil erosion barriers.
+- Donate your tree to your community to use for soil erosion barriers.

-You can dry your tree out and chop it into small pieces to use as mulch.
+- Dry your tree out and chop it into small pieces to use as mulch.

-You can find a local farm in your area that accepts Christmas trees for recycling.
+- Find a local farm in your area that accepts Christmas trees for recycling.

-Or, you can even see if your community collects Christmas trees for curbside recycling pick-up in the weeks following Christmas.
+- See if your community collects Christmas trees for curbside recycling pick-up in the weeks following Christmas.

 Living Christmas trees offer a environmentally friendly option for people who want to enjoy a Christmas tree but do not want to produce any waste.